 In 2010, the Opéra Royal de Wallonie-Liège hosted their first lyrical production, The Magic Flute, which met great critical and public success.
 It was performed again in Liège in 2015, Sassari in 2016, Lombardy (Cremona, Bergamo, Brescia) in 2017 and is scheduled for the 2019/2020 season at both the Avignon and Versailles Operas.
 It won the prestigious Gouden Label Award for the best opera production in 2016.

 In 2014, they directed and designed the set and costumes of Dido and Aeneas at the Rouen Opera.
-This highly acclaimed production – of which a DVD was released – was performed at the Teatro Regio di Torino, Opera Royal du Château de Versailles, Opéra Royal de Wallonie-Liège and most recently at the Israeli Opera in Tel Aviv.
+This highly acclaimed production – of which a DVD was released – was performed at the Teatro Regio di Torino, Opera Royal du Château de Versailles, Opéra Royal de Wallonie-Liège and at the Israeli Opera in Tel Aviv.

 In that same year, they directed and designed the set, costumes and lighting of La Cenerentola at the Liège Opera.
 This production travelled to Tel Aviv in 2016, and is scheduled again in Liège in 2019.